f5devcentral/access-labs/class3/module4/lab01.rst

    |image17|

-   Lab 1.3 - Create the api.acme.com virtual server
+Section 1.3 - Create the api.acme.com virtual server
 ===================================================

 In this section, you will define which components you want to create as part of the API Protection configuration.